 - Strength training.
 For about 2 to 3 days, you should perform strength training to boost your muscle mass and bone health.
 It’s also a massive calorie burner if you want to lose some weight.
 However, strength training should only be done a few days a week to allow the body to recover.

-The exercise at home ideas we listed here are just some of the options you have.
+The exercise at home ideas we listed here is just some of the options you have.
 From there, you can expand your routine to stay fit even if you’re away from the gym.